Chlorociboria

 Chlorociboria is the type genus of in the fungal family Chlorociboriaceae within order Helotiales.
 The genus includes 23 species.

 Two common temperate zone species, Chlorociboria aeruginascens and Chlorociboria aeruginosa, can only reliably be distinguished by microscopic examination.
 Chlorociboria aeruginosa has larger spores (9–15 μm × 1.5–2.5 μm) and the worm-like cells of the outer surface are rough, unlike the commoner C. aeruginascens, of which the spores are 6–10 μm × 1.5–2 μm.

-The hyphae and fruit bodies of all species make xylindein, a secondary metabolite that stains the substrate wood blue-green, with "green oak" being a valued commodity in woodworking.
+The hyphae and fruit bodies of most species make xylindein, a secondary metabolite that stains the substrate wood blue-green, with "green oak" being a valued commodity in woodworking.
 The blue-green pigmented wood is featured in Tunbridge ware.

 Habit

 Blue-green stain is evident year-round, with ascocarp production occurring from summer to fall.